skypjack/entt/README.md

 ## Motivation

-I started using another well known Entity Component System named [entityx](https://github.com/alecthomas/entityx).<br/>
+I started using another well known Entity-Component System named [`EntityX`](https://github.com/alecthomas/entityx).<br/>
 While I was playing with it, I found that I didn't like that much the way it manages its memory.
 Moreover, I was pretty sure that one could achieve better performance with a slightly modified pool under the hood.<br/>
-That's also the reason for which the interface is quite similar to the one of _entityx_, so that `EnTT` can be used as a drop-in replacement for it with a minimal effort.
+That's also the reason for which the interface is quite similar to the one of `EntityX`, so that `EnTT` can be used as a drop-in replacement for it with a minimal effort.

 ### Performance